sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 2. So, it was only a matter of time that this will happen in "infinite" universe.

 SUMMARY:
-1. We are descendants of "Self-replicating molecules-robots" that "have been created & created now & will be created untill the end of universe" RANDOMLY (todo - give definition of "randomly").
+1. We are descendants of "Self-replicating molecules-robots" that "have been created & created now & will be created until the end of universe" RANDOMLY (TODO - give definition of "randomly").
 2. Just like in a "Game of life" automata: you generate random field, give rules, and self-replicating structures appear
 3. (From book "selfish gene") The "death" property is required for "self-replicating molecule-robots" BECAUSE it allows evolution
 </pre>

-3. We don't know why universe was created, but there is an Anthropic principle (we are here because we are here, lol)
+3. We don't know why the universe was created, but there is an Anthropic principle (we are here because we are here, lol)

 SUMMARY:
 god is an extra variable to a function that works fine without extra variable. (about this later)